ctrlshiftjaq/resend-billing-failture-template/README.md

-# Sending a Billing Failure Email with Attachment using Next.js, React Email & Resend
+# Sending a Billing Failure Email with Attachment using Next.js & Resend

-This is ab example project showing how to send a **billing failure email** using [React Email](https://react.email/) and [Resend](https://resend.com/).
+This is an example project showing how to send a **billing failure email** using [Resend](https://resend.com/).
-It includes a styled email template, a PDF attachment, and links to this repo in the email footer.
+It includes a styled HTML email template, a PDF attachment, and links to this repo in the email footer.

 ---